-27 Have decisions or guidelines on vertical restraints distinguished in any way between different types of internet sales channel?
+31 Have decisions or guidelines on vertical restraints dealt in any way with the differential treatment of different types of internet sales channel?

 The Commission's Vertical Guidelines do not distinguish between different types of internet sales channel, but they do provide some guidance on the use of third party platforms.
 The Vertical Guidelines note that, in particular in a selective distribution context, a supplier may require that buyers use third-party platforms only in accordance with the standards and conditions agreed between the buyer and supplier for the buyer's use of the internet.
 A supplier may also require that customers do not visit the buyer's website through a site carrying the name or logo of a third-party platform if the buyer's website is hosted by that same third-party platform.
 To date, however, there have been no Commission vertical restraints decisions distinguishing between different types of online sales channel.
+However, the Commission's current investigation in the consumer electronics products and small domestic appliances sector may well deal with differential treatment of different types of online sales channel (see question 30).

-28 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
+32 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
 Must the criteria for selection be published?